fastrgv/RufasCube/README.md

 **ver 2.61 -- 19feb16**

 * Added Mac binary bundle that acts much more like a typical Mac App.
 This app is delivered in the installation directory, but could be moved elsewhere, such as your personal Applications directory [and initiated with a click].
+Note that there are some soft [symbolic] links in the bundle that are resolved automatically when copied with the command "cp -r rufascube.app destination-directory".

 * Generalized utex package.

 **ver 2.6 -- 13jan16**

-* Added mousewheel zoom control;
+* Added mousewheel zoom;
-* Added flat letter diagram in upper right window;
+* Added flat letter diagram in upper right.

 **ver 2.5 -- 1dec15**